-Director of the Vienna State Opera, designated general manager at Milan's La Scala
+Director of Milan's La Scala

 The son of a diplomat, Dominique Meyer was born in 1955 in the Alsace region of France and spent much of his childhood in Germany.
 He developed a keen interest in cultural affairs while still a student at the Paris School of Economics, and attended the opera, the theater or a concert on a daily basis.

 In 1980, he became involved in cultural policy in France.
 He served in the French Ministry of Industry as a specialist for the electronics and computer industries, and in 1984 he joined the cabinet of the Minister of Culture, Jack Lang, where he was responsible for the film and cultural industries.

 Dominique Meyer has been active in the opera world since 1986.
 After working as an consultant, in 1989 he was named general director of the Opéra National de Paris, which also includes the opera houses Palais Garnier and Opéra Bastille.

 Before accepting the position of general director of the Lausanne Opera in 1994, he returned once more to the arena of French cultural policy.
 He first served as a director in the cabinet of the Ministry of Culture and Communications under Culture Minister Catherine Tasca, then as an advisor in the areas of cultural affairs, communications, youth affairs, education and sports in the cabinets of Prime Minister Edith Cresson and Pierre Bérégovoy.